cklb/pymoskito/docs/tutorial/test_controller.rst

 Feel free to experiment with the settings and see, if the control loop reacts the way you would have predicted.

-Keep in mind that the controller is implemented static.
+Keep in mind that the implemented controller is static.
-The control law does not adapt to changes in the model parameters due to the linearized model used to calculate the controller gain.
+The control law does not adapt to changes to the model parameters, since the controller gain is calculated from values stored in the controller class.